stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 #### JSON Golden Test

 Until now we have managed components that returns strings only, but what if our return type is different like an Integer or Boolean?
-For example lets analize our Json.hs module encodeCountries function.
+For example, lets analize our Json.hs module encodeCountries function.

 ```Haskell